Author: Family Travel Forum Staff

 Visitors to Orlando have a new hotel to try.
 Delta Orlando Lake Buena Vista is just adjacent to Walt Disney World Resort and offers comfortable rooms, a gym, pool, restaurant and great prices.

-We welcome you to add comments about your favorite summer destinations for 2016 below.
+We welcome you to add comments about your favorite summer destinations below.